DC801/BM-Badge/README.md

 > plain text <span style="color:#b00;">add red </span><span style="color:#f33;font-weight:bold;">add bold </span><span style="color:#f33;font-weight:bold;background-color:#00b">add blue background</span> clear all

 The user's color theme affects how styles appear in their serial console, and not all styles are implemented in all themes (or consoles).
 We therefore recommend using styles for optional flavor only, and not to impart gameplay-critical information.

+NOTE: The web build of the game currently styles serial output one line at a time, and so styling may be dropped after a line break.
+As a workaround, manually insert your style tags again before the word that was wrapped.

 #### Example serial dialog